opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 5. Verify DLS, FLS and field masking

-If you have configured DLS (Document Level Security), FLS (Field Level Security), or field masking, ensure you double-check your role definitions, especially if a user is mapped to multiple roles.
+If you have configured Document Level Security (DLS), Field Level Security (FLS), or field masking, make you double-check your role definitions, especially if a user is mapped to multiple roles.
 It is highly recommended to test this by making a GET request to `_plugins/_security/authinfo`.

 Detailed examples and additional configurations are available at:
  - [Document-level security]({{site.url}}{{site.baseurl}}/security/access-control/document-level-security/)